Quế Ngọc Hải

-Quế Ngọc Hải (born 15 May 1993) is a Vietnamese professional footballer who plays as a centre-back for V.League 1 club Đông Á Thanh Hóa and the Vietnam national team.
-He is considered one of the best defenders in V.League 1 history.
+Quế Ngọc Hải (born 15 May 1993) is a Vietnamese professional footballer who plays as a centre-back and captain for V.League 1 club SHB Đà Nẵng.
+He is considered one of the best defenders in Southeast Asia football history.

 Ngọc Hải represented Vietnam at under-19 and under-23 level before making his full international debut in September 2014.
-He captained the Vietnam national during many years.
+He captained the Vietnam national football team.